 Travel In between my segue into graduate school and then teaching, I left to travel the world and write, Don’t Pee in the Wetsuit.
 Out of the 20 countries I’ve explored, New Zealand, and Italy, are my favorites.
 Below is a video shot in New Zealand where my friend Shannon and I are about to take a ride on one of the world’s highest cannon swings over the Shotover River.

-Teaching For the past 10 years, I’ve loved teaching college students in the San Francisco Bay Area how to produce, shoot, write, perform on camera, and edit short stories for broadcast.
-I love watching my students grow as storytellers and this work brings me a lot of joy.
-Here is a picture of a recent sports reporting class I took to a San Francisco Giants game.
+Teaching For the past eleven years, I’ve loved teaching my students how to perform on camera, produce, shoot, write, and edit stories for broadcast at San Francisco State University and now at the University of San Diego.
+I’m grateful to be able to watch my students grow as storytellers and this work brings me a lot of joy.
+Here is a picture of a sports reporting class I took to shoot on-camera stand-ups on the field at a San Francisco Giants game.
 So fun!

-Acting/Hosting A SAG member, I’ve played a small part in two network television shows, and I host corporate videos as well.
+Acting/Hosting A SAG member, I’ve acted in two network television shows and a handful of short films.
+I host corporate videos as well.
 Here is some of my acting and hosting work.